SharePoint/sp-dev-docs/docs/solution-guidance/security-apponly-azureacs.md

 [!INCLUDE [pnp-powershell](../../includes/snippets/open-source/pnp-powershell.md)]

-## Using this principal in your application using the SharePoint PnP Sites Core library
+## Using this principal in your application using the PnP Framework library

 In a first step, you add the PnP Framework library nuget package: https://www.nuget.org/packages/PnP.Framework.
 Once that’s done you can use below code construct: